ectucker1/personalsite/src/projects/outline-runner/outline-runner.md

 Here are a few screenshots of the game:

-{% image "projects/outlinerunner/screenshot1.png", "Screenshot showing several enemies firing in a yellow room" %}
+{% relImage, "screenshot1.png", "Screenshot showing several enemies firing in a yellow room" %}

-{% image "projects/outlinerunner/screenshot2.png", "Screenshot showing a red hallway" %}
+{% relImage, "screenshot2.png", "Screenshot showing a red hallway" %}

-{% image "projects/outlinerunner/screenshot3.png", "Screenshot showing a tall purple tower" %}
+{% relImage, "screenshot3.png", "Screenshot showing a tall purple tower" %}